cmorten/deno-rollup/examples/importmap/README.md

 rollup -c --watch
 ```

 When using the `--watch` CLI, not only will your bundle be rebuilt when your source files change, but Rollup will also reload your `rollup.config.ts` file when that changes.
-For example, try switching the output directory to `./bin`!
+For example, try switching the `external` option of the plugin to `true`!